Low Carb Sourdough Starter Magic and Science Explained

 What Exactly Is Your Low Carb Sourdough Starter?

-A low-carb sourdough starter is the key ingredient for making low-carb sourdough bread.
+A low-carb sourdough starter is the key ingredient for making low-carb sourdough breads, baked goods, and sourdough discard recipes.
 It uses a fermentation process with wild yeast and lactic acid bacteria, reducing starches and carbs.
 This makes it perfect for those on a ketogenic or low-carb diet.
 The starter typically includes low-carb flours like almond flour or coconut flour and ferments for several days to develop beneficial microorganisms.

 This keeps the bread’s carb count low while maintaining the tangy flavor of traditional sourdough.
 The starter is a living culture that must be regularly fed and nurtured to stay effective.
 By maintaining it, you’re preserving a tradition, creating a piece of history that can last for generations.